Lake Michael Park

 It is a beautiful 59 acre lake consisting of bass, crappie and bream fishing with 2 piers and boat access (not to exceed 17 1/2 feet in length).

 The park area is 200 acres with nature trails, picnic areas, restroom facilities, paddle boat and john boat rentals, as well as pontoon boat rides around the lake, sand volleyball, special areas for tots, 3 large covered shelters and 1 small covered shelter (please make reservations).
 Snacks are available at the information center.
 Call the Lake office for hours of operation at 919-563-4573.
-No pets or alcoholic beverages are allowed.
+No alcoholic beverages are allowed.

-ABSOLUTELY NO PETS AND NO ALCOHOLIC BEVERAGES ALLOWED
+ABSOLUTELY NO ALCOHOLIC BEVERAGES ALLOWED

 The following is a list of fees for Lake Michael: